-“This makes Hong Kong Watch one of the first foreign organizations to be targeted under the draconian law,” the statement reads, referencing the contentious national security law that Beijing imposed on Hong Kong in mid-2020.
+The UK-based human rights group Hong Kong Watch (HKW) has become the first foreign entity targeted under the new national security law that China has imposed on Hong Kong.

 The new law grants Beijing sweeping powers to punish what authorities broadly define as subversion, secession, collusion with foreign forces, and terrorism with up to life in jail.
 It also empowers the police to request that internet service providers delete information on national security cases.

 Law enforcement warned in the letter and a subsequent email that HKW could be fined HK$100,000 ($12,800) or its chief executive could face a three-year jail term.
 They asked the NGO to take down its website within 72 hours and cease any activities in contravention of the law.

 “Should you fail to do so, further action will be instituted against you and ‘Hong Kong Watch’ without further notice,” the police stated.

 Rogers said the letter exemplified the danger of Hong Kong’s national security law, but vowed to continue to be a voice for the people of Hong Kong.